top of page

 Foggy days

-A resourceful, self-made millionaire, John Foggy became, as mentioned, the fifth post-Stewart family (and first absentee) steward for some 34 years.
-He had likely never before dealt with such an operation...one whose bottom line -- original reason for being -- was not to generate a profit, but rather to offer affordable purifying, healing and retreating as a public benefit service to humanity.
-While the two post-Stewart stewardships before him had tried making a go of things, the operation was yet worlds away from ever gaining a profitable viability.
+A resourceful, self-made millionaire, John Foggy, again, became the fifth post-Stewart family (and first absentee) steward, for some 34 years.
+He had likely never before dealt with such an operation...one whose bottom line -- original reason for being, even -- was not to generate a profit but, rather, offer affordable purifying, healing and retreating as a public benefit service.
+While the two post-Stewart stewardships before him had tried making a go of things, the operation was yet worlds away from ever gaining profitable viability.

-To his everlasting credit, while indeed aiming to transform the place into a profit-generating resort, one which would on certain levels inevitably take it further from the original spirit of Stewart's good-karma enterprise, he accepted the proposal of an extended local family who approached him.
-They believed in the place so much, they were willing to work for peanuts to try to reactivate its original dedicated healing focus.
-They apparently convinced him that with more and more people seeking such natural spa purification and rejuvenation, in time business was bound to take off.
-This indeed became the case, but only after 20 years of hit or miss effort. (see more of their story in 'Me and Mary and Stewart Springs'.)
+To his everlasting credit, while indeed aiming to transform the place into a profit-generating resort, one which would on certain levels take it further from the original spirit of Stewart's good-karma enterprise, he accepted the proposal of the extended local family who approached him.
+Composed of three sisters, Pat, Cece and Mary, and the first two's respective daughters, Mary and Susie, they believed in the place so much they were willing to work for peanuts; they hoped to reactivate its original dedicated healing focus and spirit of genuine service.
+They apparently convinced him that with people increasingly seeking out such natural spa purification and rejuvenation, in time business was bound to take off.
+This indeed became the case, but only after 20 years of hit or miss efforts in which their efforts were likely blunted by Foggy's constant badgering to produce greater profits.

-Plus, he was open-minded enough to allow clothing-optional during the last 17 years of his reign, from 2000 to 2016.
-And had the good sense to keep the place's historic and quaint rustic charm intact -- even if (dubiously) adding to it in a faux manner by building a peculiar, neo-old-fort entrance. (see side story below).
-And, despite occasional grumbling, he let the by-then weekly Karuk sacred sweat lodge ceremonies continue doing their thing on its dedicated spot above the bathhouse.
+He was at least open-minded enough to allow clothing-optional during the last 17 years of his reign, the new policy being in effect from 2000 through 2016.
+And had the good sense to keep much of the place's historic and quaint rustic charm intact -- even if (dubiously) adding to it in a faux manner by building the peculiar, neo-old-fort entrance. (see side story below.)
+And, despite occasional grumbling, let the by then weekly Karuk sacred sweat lodge ceremonies continue doing their thing on the spot above the bathhouse.

-A future Frommers Guide would call the place "...one of the most unusual health spas in California."
+A Frommers Guide book would call the place "...one of the most unusual health spas in California."
 Few if any would disagree with such an assessment.
-The realm had over time become a super mongrel, the mix of sacred indigenous peoples' sanctuary land, site of unspeakable massacre, partial redemption by a pioneer's family and commercialization by future stewards.
+The realm had over time become a super mongrel, unlikely mix of being: first, indigenous peoples' sacred sanctuary land, then the site of unspeakable massacre, then the partial redemption by a pioneer family, and, finally, varying degrees of inappropriate-use diversions and/or over-commercial focus by most future stewards, among the few trying to keep the land's healing spirit alive for public benefit.

 Foggy wasn't always an absentee 'owner.'
-Early on, he came up and stayed in the A-frame with his family on working vacations.
+Early on he came up and stayed in the A-frame with his family on working vacations.
 Future co-managing daughters Crystal and Astra reported having fond childhood memories of the place.
-He no doubt tuned into the grounds, sussing the possibilities and brainstorming ways to maybe upgrade it into a more upscale rustic springs resort.
+He no doubt tuned into the grounds, sussing the possibilities and brainstorming ways to maybe upgrade it into a more upscale-rustic sort of springs resort.
 He hoped to attract a broader variety of visitors beyond the then-limited base of natural healing devotees and often thin-spending countercultural trekkers.

-Over time he produced radio and TV ads, using management personnel.
+Over time, he produced radio and TV ads, using management personnel.
 Manager Mary Hildebrand's front-office managing mom, Pat, reportedly offered folksy pitches, ala Motel 6 chain's Tom Bodet.
-And, like Motel 6, management had its staff turn the porch light on before leaving for home if a guest planned on arriving after nightfall when the office was closed.
+And, like Motel 6, management had its staff turn the porch light on before leaving for home if a guest planned on arriving after nightfall, when the office, long keeping banker hours year round, was closed.

 Side Story